How Computer Modeling Of COVID-19's Spread Could Help Fight The Virus

 "You would need to trace at least 80% of contacts to have an 80% chance of containing an outbreak that started with 20 cases within three months," she says.
 "So that's quite a high number.
 And it's feasible in some places and potentially infeasible in others."

-Her group also looked at the utility of screening airport travelers to try to detect infected people.
+Her group also looked at the utility of screening airport travelers to detect infected people.
 One simulation showed that if 100 infected travelers began a journey on a 12-hour flight, about half would not be detected by inbound or outbound traveler screening that was based on symptoms.

 "Due to the natural history of the infection, people spend about five days from when they get infected to when they start showing symptoms," Eggo explains.
 "In that time period, they can travel and won't be detected."